If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Simple & Powerful Teaching

 When we discussed the Honda target market, we explained what they want and how getting it would affect how they feel or how others will see them.
-This is the kind of marketing strategy you should consider when selecting the logotype for your logos.
+You should consider This marketing strategy when selecting the logotype for your logos.

 Take note of the Honda slogan, "The power of dreams," as well.
-Incredibly wealthy people who have been such for a long time don't want luxury or fortune since they already have it.
+Incredibly wealthy people who have been for so long don't want luxury or fortune since they already have it.
 Many individuals in the middle-income brackets will be daydreaming about it.

 Rule 3: Scaleable

-The next golden rule for logotype is to make sure your logotype is readable at all scales.
-You don't want the brand name to be shown anywhere it can't be read, such as on company letterhead.
+The following golden rule for logotype is to make sure your logotype is readable at all scales.
+You want the brand name to be shown only where it can be read, such as on company letterhead.
 To test whether your logo is still readable at a distance, one is advised to take steps four to six feet from the monitor.
 Also, you should try printing your logo in various scales and sizes on paper to see how it looks and operates.

 The Remedy